KarteekMenda93/KarteekMenda93/README.md

 <h1 align="center">Hi 👋, I'm Karteek Menda</h1>

 I am Robotics GRAD Student at ASU, Project Engineer in Dynamic Systems and Control Lab at ASU, Ex - Machine Learning Engineer, and a Machine Learning Blogger.
 Experienced data science professional with extensive knowledge of building data-intensive applications and overcoming complex architectural and scalability challenges.
 Proficient in predictive modelling, data processing, and data mining algorithms, as well as scripting languages, including Python and C++.
 A passion for Artificial Intelligence coupled with a comprehensive understanding of machine learning concepts and other related technologies.
-Through the design, development, testing, and deployment of highly adaptive diverse services, able to transform business and functional qualifications into substantial deliverables.
+Through the design, development, testing, and deployment of highly adaptive diverse services, able to transform business and functional qualifications into substantial deliverables

-- 🌱 I’m completely looking to fulfil my goal of establishing a start up venture of agriculture based robotic products to help the farmers in India.
+- 🌱 I’m completely looking to fulfil my goal of establishing a start up venture of agriculture based robotic products to help the farmers in India
-- 💳 Interested in knowing more about integration of different disciplines in order to make Robotics Systems and Mechatronic Systems.
+- 💳 Interested in knowing more about integration of different disciplines in order to make Robotics Systems and Mechatronic Systems
 - 👯 I’m looking to collaborate on Robotics, Autonomous Systems, AI, ML, DL, NLP, User Interface Development
-- 💬 Ask me about Machine learning, Time Series Forecasting, Deep Learning and NLP tasks
+- 💬 Ask me about Databases, Machine learning, Time Series Forecasting, Deep Learning, NLP tasks, Front End Development, and Hosting
 - 📫 How to reach me:
     [Medium](https://medium.com/@karteekmenda93) , [Linkedin](http://www.linkedin.com/in/karteek-menda) , [Twitter](https://twitter.com/KarteekMenda93)
 - 📫 You can go through some of my slides on Transformers [BERT](https://karteekmenda93-google-bert-streamlit-app-rk5e3h.streamlit.app/), [Longformers](https://karteekmenda93-longformer-streamlit-app-ezfd9y.streamlit.app/)
 - 📝 you can also have a look at my [BLOG](https://karteekmenda93.github.io/portfolio/)
-- 😄 Pronouns: karti
+- 😄 Pronouns: He/Him
 - 🎮 Interested in playing video games
 - 🏎️ A Real Lover of LAMBORGHINI
 - 🏏 Always a VIRAT fan and a supporter of INDIAN Cricket Team and a loyal RCB(Royal Challengers Bangalore) fan